dmaier-couchbase/cb-workshop-dev/README.md

 ## Docker

+> Instead of dealing with multiple VM-s, we will use Docker containers within the VM in order to do the clustering exercises

 The following steps can be performed to run a Couchbase instance via Docker:

 * Install Docker as 'root' user: